 UNM Center for Stable Isotopes (CSI)

-The University of New Mexico Center for Stable Isotopes, or CSI, is the facility where students gain hands-on laboratory experience.
-CSI operates and maintains 8 Thermo Scientific and Picarro isotope ratio mass spectrometers (IRMS) and associated analytical equipment.
-These IRMS are fitted with different preparatory and separation devices that allow measurement of the stable isotope composition of a wide-ranging variety of organic and inorganic substrates commonly analyzed by the biological, geological, and anthropological communities.
+The University of New Mexico Center for Stable Isotopes (CSI) is a interdisciplinary core facility where students, postdocs, and faculty have the opportunity to gain hands-on laboratory experience in the application of stable isotopes to the geological, biological, anthropological, and biomedical sciences.
+CSI operates and maintains 11 Thermo Scientific, Picarro, and Aerodyne isotope ratio mass spectrometers (IRMS) and associated analytical equipment.
+These IRMS are fitted with a variety of peripherals that allow measurement of the stable isotope composition of a wide-ranging variety of organic and inorganic substrates.